NDIS & CATA Fact Sheet

 - Creative Art Therapy is listed as Allied Health in the NDIS scheme

-- CATA provides Qualified and Experienced Art Therapists to support people to achieve their goals
+- CATA provides Qualified and Experienced Arts Therapists to support people to achieve their goals

-- Reports are available to support the benefits of Creative Art Therapy to meet goals
+- Reports are available, upon request, to support the benefits of Creative Arts Therapy to meet goals

 - No artistic skills required

 Where are CATA programs categorised under the NDIS?

 CATA provides specialised Creative Arts Therapy sessions for all people dealing with adverse experiences.
 As an accredited disability service provider under the NDIS, CATA has undergone a rigorous accreditation and compliance process with the National Standards for Disability Service (NSDS).
 As a result of this, all aspects of service delivery are compliant and standardised so that CATA is providing the highest level of disability support for all participants.

 CATA uphold the values of a person-centred and holistic approach.
 We create a safe space to explore thoughts and feelings in visual form without judgement or interpretation.
 Creative Art Therapy is not about being a ‘great artist’, it’s about the process and the relief, relaxation and meaning it can bring.

 All Creative Arts Therapy sessions are attuned to the individual's needs and focusing on fulfilling their goals.

 How can I use my NDIS funds to for Creative Art Therapy?

 Capacity Building Supports, Category #15 - Improved Daily Living